• Skip to primary navigation

 For a lighter scent, try

-• An essential oil of your choice.
-While the flowers will retain a little smell, the essental oil is what will make the potpourri last (you can spray the flowers and seal them for a few weeks to help them absorb the oils).
+- Essential oil of your choice.
+While the flowers will retain a little smell, the essential oil is what will make the potpourri last (you can spray the flowers and seal them for a few weeks to help them absorb the oils).
 This is a great tutorial for doing a flower-based potpourri that makes creating sachets and other longer-lasting displays easy

 Citrus Garlands

 Stringing together dried citrus slices can give a wonderful addition to a mantlepiece or tree.
-Try any type of citrus for a variety of color, or stick to oranges for a more traditional look.
-Find the instructions for drying many varieties of citrus here.
+Try any type of citrus for a variety of colors, or stick to oranges for a more traditional look.
+If you need instructions, I have a tutorial for drying many citrus varieties.

 Tip: To make them last, you can spray the slices with a clear protectant once done.